koykov/queue/readme.md

 The first is useless in production and may be need only for debugging purposes.
 Second one is totally tested and works well.
 You may write your own implementation of `MetricsWriter` for any required TSDB.

+## Builtin workers

+`queue` has three helper workers:
+* [transit](https://github.com/koykov/queue/blob/master/worker/transit.go) just forwards the item to another queue.
+* [chain](https://github.com/koykov/queue/blob/master/worker/chain.go) joins several workers to one.
+The item will synchronously processed by all "child" workers.
+You may, for example, build a chain of workers and finish it with `transit` worker.
+* [async_chain](https://github.com/koykov/queue/blob/master/worker/async_chain.go) also joins workers into one, but item will process asynchronously by "child" workers.